openworm/org.geppetto.docs/source/eclipsesetup.rst

 * Install Eclipse Neon for J2EE

   * `Download and install Eclipse Neon <http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3>`__.
-Downloading eclipse from any other source is discouraged.

 * Install Virgo Server and Geppetto Sources

-  * Now you need to install Virgo and clone the geppetto sources locally unless you have done those steps already.
+  * Now we need to install Virgo and clone the geppetto sources locally unless you have done those steps already.
 If not follow the instructions for either `OSX or Linux <http://docs.geppetto.org/en/latest/osxlinuxsetup.html>`__ or `Windows <http://docs.geppetto.org/en/latest/windowssetup.html>`__.
 Follow the steps until Deploying Geppetto section and make sure to use the eclipse flag when you use the update_server script.

 	``./update_server eclipse``